Purple Line (Chennai Metro): Phase II

-The second phase is estimated to cost ₹63246 crore of which initially ₹4710 crore was loaned by JICA.
-On 14 February 2021, Prime Minister of India announced that the government has set aside ₹63000 crore for the construction of phase II and further extension.
+The second phase is estimated to cost ₹632.46 billion of which initially ₹47.10 billion was loaned by Japan International Cooperation Agency.
+On 14 February 2021, the Prime Minister of India announced that the government has set aside ₹630 billion for the construction of phase II and further extension.

 Phase II extension

 In 2022, the state government proposed an extension plan for the third line from Siruseri to Kilambakkam, covering an approximate 25 km.
 In September 2023, feasibility report was submitted by CMRL for the proposed expansion of the line, green lighting the same.
 The extension was scrapped due to patronage and profitability concerns.